yuxwtf/PyCraiyon/README.md

 # PyCraiyon
-PyCraiyon Is an API Wrapper of craiyon.com Drawing AI, With That AI You Can Generate Literaly Everthing With A Advanced Drawing Artificial Intelligence.
+PyCraiyon Is an simple API Wrapper of craiyon.com Drawing AI, With That AI You Can Generate Literaly Everthing With A Advanced Drawing Artificial Intelligence.

 # Docs